Takehiro Kashima

 Takehiro Kashima (鹿島 丈博, Kashima Takehiro) is a Japanese gymnast, world champion and Olympic champion.

 Olympics

 Kashima won a gold medal in the team all-around and a bronze medal in pommel-horse at the 2004 Summer Olympics in Athens.
 At the 2008 Summer Olympics in Beijing, he won a silver medal in the team all-around.

 World championships

 Kashima won a bronze medal in pommel horse at the 2002 World Artistic Gymnastics Championships in Debrecen.
-At the 2003 World Artistic Gymnastics Championships in Anaheim he won a gold medal in high bar, a gold medal in pommel horse, and a bronze medal with Japan in the team final.
+At the 2003 World Artistic Gymnastics Championships in Anaheim he won a gold medal in high bar, a gold medal in the pommel horse, and a bronze medal with Japan in the team final.
 He won a bronze medal in pommel horse at the 2005 World Artistic Gymnastics Championships in Melbourne.